MrMonsh/Auto-Splitters/Spider-Man (2000)/readme.md

 **A:** Unfortunately, this auto-splitter can only hook itself into processes running on your PC, meaning that it can't do anything with real console runs and that it'll only work for emulator/PC.

 **Q:** Why is the Auto-Splitter not working?

+**A:** If you opened LiveSplit while the game was already running, please close the game and/or the emulator and re-open it.
+This should prompt the auto-splitter to look for it's memory address again and work just fine.
+(Special thanks to pugman for help in diagnosing this!)

+**Q:** The Auto-Splitter is still not working after trying the previous suggestion.
+What now?

 **A:** This could happen due to a myriad of reasons.
 Assuming you're using one of the supported emulators, these could be likely reasons:
 + Your version of the emulator is too old or too recent to be supported
-+ You have multiple instances of supported emulators which could be confusing the Auto-Splitter tool
++ You have multiple instances of supported emulators which could be confusing the Auto-Splitter tool.
+Please close any instances not currently in use.
-+ You have another Auto-Splitter active, possibly from another game you ran in the past
++ You have another Auto-Splitter active, possibly from another game you ran in the past.
+Check your LiveSplit Layout for any "Scriptable Auto-Splitter" sections and there's your likely culprit.
 + Sometimes the auto-start feature just refuses to work.
 Auto-splitting and auto-resetting should work 100% of the time as long as it's enabled though.

 ## Supported Emulators/Versions